QSC Expands SPA Series Amplifier Offerings

-The What Else: QSC is introducing two new models to the SPA Series amplifiers, suited for use in corporate AV applications.
+QSC is introducing two new models to the SPA Series amplifiers, designed for use in corporate AV applications.
 The SPA2-200 and SPA4-100 offer 2x200W or 4x100W per channel into eight ohm and four ohm outputs, with the ability to bridge channels for 70V and 100V capability.
-These amplifiers are ENERGY STAR compliant.
-These half-rack size amplifiers offer a flexible mounting system for multiple options, such as under the table, wall-mounted behind a display, or side-by-side in a credenza rack.
-They have an aesthetic design that easily blends into a corporate environment, and they include remote control capabilities for applications such as fire and safety paging.
+These amplifiers are ENERGY STAR compliant, with fast and quiet power-up circuitry.
+These half-rack size amplifiers offer a unique mounting system for flexible options, such as under the table, wall-mounted behind a display, or side-by-side in a credenza rack.

 “The SPA2-200 and SPA4-100 are two new exciting additions to the successful SPA family,” said Dale Sandberg, senior product manager for Amplifiers.
 “These new models increase the power and provide even greater flexibility for meeting room applications.”

-The Bottom Line: New SPA Series amplifiers will debut at the 2016 InfoComm Show from June 8-10, 2016.
+New SPA Series amplifiers will debut at the 2016 InfoComm Show from June 8-10, 2016.
 QSC will be featuring many new solutions at this year’s InfoComm show at Booth #C10507 and Demo Room N101.
+Visitors can also receive an in-depth explanation of QSC’s new USB-to-AV Bridging solution at the InfoComm Manufacturer training on June 8, 2016 at 3:30pm in Room N233.